 There are no national debates about Boston pizza.
 No inter-city rivalries a la New York and Chicago.
 Instead, what Boston has is consistently great pizza that covers every preference, from New York style to Sicilian, thin crust to square pies.

-Here are my seven favorite places to get pizza in Boston – one to try every day of the week as you explore the city's different neighborhoods.
+Here are seven favorite places to get pizza in Boston – one to try every day of the week as you explore the city's different neighborhoods.
 Start in the North End, the city's Italian neighborhood, and work your way around to the others next time you're in town!

 1. Area Four